Kostas Moschos - Composer, researcher, educator

 - New methodologies for teaching music in elementary education (Athens 1996)

 - Acoustic and visual simulation of Ancient Hydraulis water-organ (Athens 1996)

 - Sound, music and their relationship with the image (Athens-ASKT 1999)

 - Music information network organization (Athens-Corfu 2000)

-- Traffic transfer algorithms to music (Athens-Corfu 2000)
+- Algorithms for trasfer movement to music (Athens-Corfu 2000)

-- Presentation of the real-time music transfer system (Athens, E-phos Festival 2001)
+- Presentation of the real-time movement to music transfer system (Athens, E-phos Festival 2001)

-- Methodology for cataloging and organizing on-site recording material (Thessaloniki 2003)
+- Methodology for cataloging and organizing of field recording material (Thessaloniki 2003)